A LESSON IN STACKING CREDITOR MEETINGS

 ABUSE OF POWER IN INSOLVENCIES AND ADMINISTRATION“…SOME ANIMALS ARE MORE EQUAL THAN OTHERS

-In 2019, William Cotter’s appointment as Delta Law’s administrator unraveled a scandalous injustice, after trustee lawyer James Conomos misappropriated $20 million.
+In 2019, William Cotter’s appointment as Delta Law’s administrator unraveled a scandalous injustice and growing unaccountability on the part of administrators, after trustee lawyer James Conomos misappropriated $20 million of funds placed in his care by a court.
+The Supreme Court of Queensland

-Despite incontrovertible evidence of James Conomos’ flagrant violation of a court order, a solicitor’s lien, and the Australian Solicitor Conduct Rules, William Cotter, swayed by Queensland Supreme Court Justice Catherine Holmes’ prejudiced assertion questioning Quintin Rozario’s evidence of the existence of a contract with Delta Law, summarily dismissed irrefutable proof of a binding agreement.
-This contract unequivocally entitled Rozario to fees for 12 years of dedicated work on the Mango Hill case.
-In a grievous miscarriage of justice, Cotter slashed Delta and Rozario’s legitimate $11.38 million claim for 11 years of legal services to a paltry $7.6 million, admitting their claims in the administration at a derisory $1.
+Despite irrefutable evidence of James Conomos attempts at misleading the court, violating a court order, solicitor’s lien, and Australian Solicitor Conduct Rules, William Cotter, swayed by Justice Catherine Holmes’ prejudiced doubts about Quintin Rozario’s contract with Delta Law, rejected proof of their binding agreement.
+This contract entitled Rozario to fees for 12 years on the Mango Hill case.
+In a grave injustice, Cotter slashed Delta and Rozario’s $11.38 million claim for legal services to $7.6 million, allowing only $1.

-A complaint against both Anthony Hopkins and Francis Douglas QC, the latter who squeezed $50,000 from Rozario as a “loan” he refused to repay, the NSW Bar Council dismissed Rozario’ complaint against Douglas KC and Hopkins saying it was a little too late and without merit.
+A complaint against both Anthony Hopkins and Francis Douglas KC, the latter who squeezed $50,000 from Rozario as a “loan” he refused to repay, the NSW Bar Council dismissed Rozario’ complaint against Douglas KC and Hopkins saying it was ‘a little too late and without merit’.

-Most egregious was Cotter’s admitting Edmund Galea, a mortgage broker, as a creditor of Delta Law on dubious untested evidence of any debt oed to him by Delta Law and inspite of protests by Delta’s and Rozario’s lawyers.
-Galea claimed under oath to have lent Douglas “several millions” of dollars over years of litigation yet provided no proof and was admitted for a mere $1,600 claim instead.
+Cotter’s most flagrant lapse was admitting mortgage broker Edmund Galea as a creditor of Delta Law based on unverified, dubious evidence of any debt owed, despite vehement objections from Delta’s and Rozario’s counsel.
+Galea, under oath, claimed to have lent Douglas “several millions” over years of litigation, yet furnished no substantiation, securing creditor status for a mere $1,600 claim—purportedly acquired from Anthony Hopkins’ alleged debt.

 PHANTOM CREDITORS -THE CASE OF ANTHONY HOPKINS OF THE NSW BAR